 What to ask?
-What to assess Personal & Accessible What are you learning?
+What to assess What are you learning?
 How are you learning it?
 Why is this important to you?
 Do they describe how they've made their own choices, not only choices they were given?
 Can they express how the learning is important to them, without simply repeating the goals of the teacher?
-Authentic & Challenging Why is this important outside of the classroom?
+Why is this important outside of the classroom?
 What do you find challenging?
 What do you do if you get stuck?
 Can students articulate the real-world purpose for their learning?
 Does their narrative reflect an appropriate level of challenge and a growth mindset?
-Connected & Collaborative Who have you worked with as you've learned this?
-How are you going to share your work and with whom?
-Are the students working towards a public goal beyond the satisfaction of a teacher or a grade?
+Who have you worked with as you've learned this?
+How are you going to share your work and with who Are the students working towards a public goal om? beyond the satisfaction of a teacher or a grade?
 Do they share discussions they have had about this lesson with peers and others in the community?
-Inquisitive & Reflective What questions are you trying to answer?
+What questions are you trying to answer?
 Who came up with those questions?
 How is this like something you learned earlier?
 What have you learned about yourself and the world through this lesson?
 Do they describe how they've contributed to the questions guiding the learning?
 Are students able to make connections between new and prior learning?
-Can they express insights into their learning process, their personal learning goals, and the world around them?
+Can they express insights into their learning process, their personal learning goals, and the What are you learning?
+How are you learning it?
+Why is this important to you?
+Why is this important outside of the classroom?
+What do you find challenging?
+What do you do if you get stuck?
+Who have you worked with as you've learned this?
+How are you going to share your work and with who What questions are you trying to answer?
+Who came up with those questions?
+How is this like something you learned earlier?
+What have you learned about yourself and the